apalache-mc/apalache/docs/adr/002adr-types.md

 /\ z \in DOMAIN << >>
 ```

-In these rare cases, use the auxillary operators in the module `Typing`:
+In these rare cases, use the auxiliary operators in the module `Typing` for
+specifying the type of the empty collection:

 ```tla
 EXTENDS Typing